 According to reports, he was struck by a snow bank, propelled into the air, and then plunged back to the ground, where he died.
 Although the man’s name has not been made public, authorities stated that he was 38 years old.

-This was the sixth death in a Utah resort during the winter season of 2022-2023.
+This was the sixth death at a Utah resort during the winter season of 2022-2023.
 Unfortunately, each year, a certain number of deaths and serious injuries result from the sport.
-What is often not properly recognized is that many of these injuries and deaths are preventable.
+What is often not properly recognized is that many of these injuries and ski lift deaths are preventable.

 Gwyneth Paltrow Ski Collision